Antje Richter's Website

 先唐文學疾病敘述

-Since letter writers often communicated medical conditions, treatments, and suffering—either their own or that of their correspondents—my long-standing research in personal letters has led to a new project, the exploration of illness narratives across genres in early medieval China.
-I am studying how illness and healing are represented in autobiographical accounts, literary criticism, poetry, (semi-)historical records, and religious texts to find out what role these representations play in their larger narrative contexts and what they tell us about the medieval Chinese understanding of health, illness, and healing.
+Since letter writers often communicated medical conditions, treatments, and suffering—either their own or that of their correspondents—my long-standing research in personal letters led to a new project, the exploration of illness narratives across genres in early medieval China.
+I am studying how illness and healing are represented in autobiographical accounts, literary criticism, poetry, (semi-)historical records, and religious texts to find out what role these representations play in their larger narrative contexts and what they tell us about the early medieval Chinese understanding of health, illness, and healing.

-Interpretation & the Art of Living:
+Health & the Art of Living:

 My articles on the topic include: